roma-glushko/roma-glushko.github.io/content/blog/heapify/index.md

 If the heap concept was new for you, try to do a few problems from the practice section.

-Finally, let me in the comments what unusual applications of heaps have you seen in your practice.
+Finally, let me know in the comments what unusual applications of heaps you have seen in your practice.

 ## References